-- 2 cups (215 grams) Bob’s Red Mill Gluten Free Organic Old Fashioned Rolled Oats
+- 2 cups (215 g) Bob’s Red Mill Gluten Free Organic Old Fashioned Rolled Oats

-- 1/2 cup (50 grams) Bob’s Red Mill Unsweetened Shredded Coconut
+- ½ cup (50 g) Bob’s Red Mill Unsweetened Shredded Coconut

-- 2 tablespoons (10 grams) high-quality cocao powder
+- 2 tablespoons (10 g) high-quality cocao powder see recipe notes

 - 1 teaspoon pure vanilla extract

-- 3/4 teaspoon kosher salt (*I used Diamond Crystal brand, reduce slightly if using other varieties or brands)
+- ¾ teaspoon kosher salt reduce by half if using other varieties or brands

-- 1/2 cup (75 grams) dark chocolate chunks or roughly chopped bittersweet chocolate (note: *preferably at least 65% cocoa content)
+- ½ cup (75 g) dark chocolate chunks or roughly chopped bittersweet chocolate preferably at least 65% cocoa content)

-- Preheat the oven to 325 degrees with a rack in the center position.
+- Preheat the oven to 325°F (162°C) with a rack in the center position.
 Line a standard half sheet pan with parchment paper.
 Set aside.

-- In a large mixing bowl, combine the gluten free organic old fashioned rolled oats, shredded coconut, sliced almonds, cocao powder, melted coconut oil, maple syrup, vanilla extract, and salt.
+- In a large mixing bowl, combine the rolled oats, shredded coconut, sliced almonds, cocao powder, melted coconut oil, maple syrup, vanilla extract, and salt.
 Stir the mixture with a large spoon to ensure all of the ingredients are incorporated and coated evenly.

 - Transfer the mixture to the lined sheet pan.
 Using a spatula or spoon, spread into an even thin layer.

-- Bake at 325 degrees for 25 to 30 minutes, tossing the granola halfway through, until the granola is lightly toasted and very fragrant.
+- Bake for 25 to 30 minutes, tossing the granola halfway through, until the granola is lightly toasted and very fragrant.

 Tips for Success: